Constitution of Nicaragua: 2009

-Constitutional Amendments of 2014
+Constitutional amendments of 2014

 In 2014, President Daniel Ortega’s administration enacted 43 constitutional reforms that significantly expanded the powers of the presidency and reshaped Nicaragua's political system.
 Ortega’s constitutional reforms of 2014 served as an important precursor to the 2016 election, where Ortega would run alongside his wife, Rosario Murillo, as the Vice President.
 One of the most consequential changes was the abolition of Article 147, which had previously imposed restrictions on presidential term limits.
 The president was also granted the power to rule by decree, making such decrees automatically become law, therefore neutralizing the legislature’s role in the lawmaking process.
 Furthermore, the chain of command within Nicaragua’s national security institutions was restructured, giving the president greater control over the military and police forces without external oversight.

-Constitutional Amendments of 2025
+Constitutional amendments of 2025

 On January 30, 2025, the National Assembly passed an extensive package of constitutional reforms that amended 148 of the constitution’s 198 articles.
 Among the most significant changes was the modification of Article 132, which further consolidated military and police authority under the control of the executive branch.
 Through this reform, the presidency assumed direct oversight over the army, the Ministry of the Interior, and the National Police, effectively restructuring the national chain of command.
 Complementing this shift in authority, Article 92 was revised to incorporate the Patriotic Reserve Forces into the Nicaraguan army, expanding the military’s formal structure.
 In addition, the reformation of Article 97 introduced the creation of a volunteer police force, a measure that institutionalized paramilitaries alongside the existing National Police.
 The first group of these volunteer officers was formally sworn in by President Ortega on January 5, 2025, underscoring the government’s rapid implementation of new provisions.
 Together, these changes reflected a broader effort to reorganize Nicaragua's national security framework and reinforce centralized executive control over armed, policing institutions.

 The 2025 Constitution made major changes in the composition of the presidency.
 Article 133 was revised and expanded to include two co-presidents.
 Each president would maintain equal power and still had to be elected through free and fair elections.
 One co-president must be male, and the other must be female, paving the way for Murillo to become Ortega’s co-president.
-With Murillo as his co-president, Ortega is likely attempting to reestablish dynastic succession to Nicaragua's regime, where their son will assume power after the two are no longer in power.
-Additionally, Article 135 raised the presidential term limit to 6 years.
+With Murillo as his co-president, Ortega has been accused by various organisations of attempting to reestablish dynastic succession to Nicaragua's government, where their son will assume power after the two are no longer in power.
+Additionally, Article 135 raised the presidential term to 6 years.
 Under the revised Article 137, the presidents have the power to appoint vice presidents, surpassing the need for any free and fair elections.